Samuel Maverick (colonist): Early life and career

 In 1628 Maverick married Amias Cole Thompson, widow of colonist David Thompson, who had been sent by Sir Ferdinando Gorges as an early explorer and settler to New Hampshire, and later settled on present-day Thompson Island in Boston Harbor.
 After Thompson's death, his wife inherited his properties, including Noddle's Island.
 Maverick built a fortified house on Noddle's, to ward against Indian attacks, and armed it with four guns.
 It is said to be the first permanent house in Massachusetts.
 Maverick and Amias had three children, and Amias had a son from her previous marriage.

 In 1631 the first ferry ran from the Maverick farm to Charlestown and Boston.
 In April 1633 general court granted Maverick property rights to most of the area of modern-day Chelsea excluding Prattville.
 In March 1635 Maverick sold his holdings outside his farm in Winnisimmet to Richard Bellingham, the deputy governor of Massachusetts.
 The same year he visited Virginia to buy seed corn and remained there for a year.
 When he returned he had two pinnaces and had also bought many livestock.

 In 1638, Maverick was recorded as purchasing black slaves, becoming one of the earliest slave-owners in Massachusetts.
 In 1638, Maverick ordered one of his male black slaves to rape one of his female slaves in order to "breed negros", an act which shocked visiting English writer, John Josselyn, who comforted the victim.
 In 1640, Boston granted him 600 acre of land from Boston and 400 acre from Braintree.
 In 1646, Maverick was among the seven merchants and entrepreneurs who signed the Remonstrance, petitioning the Massachusetts General Court for conformity to English law and more moderate civil and church policies.
 John Child and William Vassall included the Remonstrance in their 1647 pamphlet, New England's Jonas cast up in London.
 In 1664, he visited England and was granted an audience with King Charles II on April 23.
 When he stated that he had been persecuted because he was an Anglican and a royalist, the king appointed him as one of the four commissioners to arbitrate disputes in New England.
 He was also to reduce Dutch influence in the colonies.

-The commission was granted both military and civil powers in Massachusetts but was eventually unsuccessful.
+The Royal Commission of 1664 was granted both military and civil powers in Massachusetts but was eventually unsuccessful.
 Maverick eventually gave up his possession in Noddle's Island and moved to New York.

 Death and legacy

 The exact date of Maverick's death is unknown; the last sign of him is a letter signed October 15, 1669.
-The year that he died was thought to be 1670.
+The year of his death was thought to be 1670.

 Maverick Square in East Boston, which now occupies the land that was once Noddle's Island, is named for Maverick.